e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Endpoint policy and grid integrity.** The root-finder returns the **holding endpoint of its final bracket** — the smallest probed point where the condition holds.
-Consequences: **`t* = tₙ` is structurally impossible**, not clamped away — localization only triggers when the condition was not-holding at `tₙ`'s quiescence (§11.6 baselines), and the interpolant reproduces the endpoint exactly (`x̂(0) = xₙ`, probe sweeps deterministic), so the bracket's left end stays strictly not-holding and the returned point is strictly later than the published, immutable `tₙ` (worst rounding:
+**Endpoint policy and grid integrity.** The root-finder returns the **holding endpoint of its final bracket** — the smallest probed point where the predicate holds.
+Consequences: **`t* = tₙ` is structurally impossible**, not clamped away — localization only triggers when the predicate was not-holding at `tₙ`'s quiescence (§11.6 priors), and the interpolant reproduces the endpoint exactly (`x̂(0) = xₙ`, probe sweeps deterministic), so the bracket's left end stays strictly not-holding and the returned point is strictly later than the published, immutable `tₙ` (worst rounding:
 `nextfloat(tₙ)`).
-And the guard observably *holds* at `t*`: handlers fire in states where their own condition is true, and the post-fire baseline records an actual observation rather than an assumption. **`t* = tₙ₊₁` exactly is legitimate** (a crossing at the grid point: `σ(tₙ₊₁) = 0` both triggers detection and is the root) and **degenerates to the grid boundary**: the localization result is discarded and the event fires inside `tₙ₊₁`'s ordinary iteration — bitwise the Tier-1 outcome, one boundary, one snapshot, no zero-length remainder.
+And the guard observably *holds* at `t*`: handlers fire in states where their own predicate holds, and the post-fire prior records an actual observation rather than an assumption. **`t* = tₙ₊₁` exactly is legitimate** (a crossing at the grid point: `σ(tₙ₊₁) = 0` both triggers detection and is the root) and **degenerates to the grid boundary**: the localization result is discarded and the event fires inside `tₙ₊₁`'s ordinary iteration — bitwise the boundary-detected outcome, one boundary, one snapshot, no zero-length remainder.
 A near-degenerate `t*` leaves a tiny remainder step, numerically harmless (increments are `h′`-scaled); the real hazard is bookkeeping, killed by rule: **grid times are indexed, never accumulated** —